eait-cups-printing/adobe-reader-rpm/README.md

   + The missing `libidn.so.11` is extracted from a CentOS 8 **libidn** i686
   RPM (`libidn-1.34-5.el8.i686.rpm`).
 Although `libidn.so.11` is not
-  strictly required to have been included in the new AdobeReader RPM for Fedora and RHEL 8, the new RPM will also be compatible with RHEL 9.
+  strictly required to have been included in the new AdobeReader RPM for Fedora and RHEL 8, the generated RPM will also be compatible with RHEL 9.
   + The missing `libpangox-1.0.so.0` is extracted from a Fedora 31 **pangox-compat** i686 RPM (`pangox-compat-0.0.2-15.fc31.i686.rpm`).
   **pangox-compat** RPM is used because the main **pango** RPM hasn't provided